Top of the pageCheck Your Symptoms

-When a toddler vomits, it is important to make sure he or she has not swallowed medicines, household liquids, or other poisons.
+When a toddler vomits, it's important to make sure that he or she has not swallowed medicines, household liquids, or other poisons.
 Look around the house for empty containers and spills.
-There may be pills in your child's vomit, or the vomit may have an unusual appearance, colour, or odour.
-For more information, see the topic Poisoning.
+There may be pills in your child's vomit.
+Or the vomit may have an odd appearance, colour, or odour.

 A child who falls down and forcefully hits his or her head or belly may vomit because of an injury to those areas.
 Check your child's body for bruises and other injuries.

 If your baby is under 3 months of age and is vomiting, call 811 or your doctor.

 Babies aged 3 to 12 months also need special attention if they continue to vomit.
 They can quickly become dehydrated.
 It is important to replace lost fluids when your child is vomiting.
 Watch your child carefully, and pay close attention to the amount of fluid they're able to drink.
 Look for early symptoms of dehydration: